helenaferdy/helenaferdy.github.io/_posts/2023-10-01-umbrella-sig-csr.md

 ![x](/static/2023-10-01-umbrella-sig-csr/04.png)

-Here we can see the reports of all traffic coming in from the inside segment of 10.99.0.0/24 being inspected by Cisco Umbrella
+Here we can see the reports of all traffic coming in from the inside segment of 10.99.0.0/24 being inspected by Cisco Umbrella before being forwarded to the actual destination

 <br>